-- 19. Completely drain the sewage and waste water holding tanks at an approved waste disposal site.
-Drain the sewage tank first so the following waste water can rinse any waste solids from the dump outlet and sewer hose. - 20.
-Flush the sewage tank using the Black Waste Tank Flush Inlet (if equipped). - 21.
-Close dump valves and refit the dust cap onto the drain outlet.
-This will inhibit rust formation on valve shafts and prevent entry and contamination by airborne debris, insects, and rodents.
+- 16. Completely drain the sewage and waste water holding tanks at an approved waste disposal site.
+Drain the sewage tank first so the following waste water can rinse any waste solids from the dump outlet and sewer hose. - 17.
+Flush the sewage tank using the Black Waste Tank Flush Inlet. - 18.
+Close dump valves and refit the dust cap onto the drain outlet.This will inhibit rust formation on valve shafts and prevent entry and contamination by airborne debris, insects and rodents.